 The MOST POPULAR question in the world, is also the worst.

-I won't even ask if you have heard that response before because I already know you have heard it a million times.
+I won't even ask if you have heard "Fine" before because I already know you have heard it a million times.

-We get poor responses...because we are asking a poor question!
+We get lame responses...because we are asking a lame question!

 (And we wonder why our kids don't talk to us!)